 Third, there also aren’t many official diseases.
 This isn’t as much of an issue as the others, but even traps have more than three examples (outside of Contagion), and they even have helpful little tips on how harmful a trap should be, what can trigger it, and what it can do.
 Diseases get the short end of the stick, don’t they?

 Now that’s a lot of issues.
 No wonder people overlook it so much.
 Well, there’s nothing more the core rules have on this, so put down your copy of the DMG before we go crazy here, and let’s break out some homebrew!

 Disclaimer – These are suggestions only.
 If you decide to use these at your game table, understand that they may not work, and might make the game worse if you don’t plan accordingly.
 Nobody wants to memorize additional rules if you’re never going to use them.

 Reincarnating the Plague

 Already we’re off to a good start!
-This way, Disease can really bite into your resources like it does in real life.
-Taking up a lot of resources you might need for other things such as the tank.
+This way, Disease can bite into your resources as it does in real life, taking up a lot of resources you might need for other things such as the tank.
 Or by debilitating an ally for a while instead of the Paladin slapping the disease out of them.
-And stronger spells become better for ensuring full recovery, giving disease some weight when it does come up.
+And more potent spells become better for ensuring complete recovery, giving disease some weight when it does come up.